 Table of Contents

 Beauty and Health

-Beauty and health industry dictates the special rules for the websites.
+The beauty and health industry dictates special rules for websites.
 They have to create a splendid online experience, for example, offering:

-- Detailed product descriptions and photographs to give as much information as possible through visual content as customers want to be sure that they are buying the right product.
+- Detailed product descriptions and photographs give as much information as possible through visual content, as customers want to be sure they buy the right product.

-- Social media feed integration to ensure connection with potential customers via different channels.
-Most of the target audience from this industry are active users of Instagram, TikTok, YouTube.
+- Social media feed integration ensures a connection with potential customers via different channels.
+Most of the target audience from this industry are active users of Instagram, TikTok, and YouTube.

-- Integration with other sales channels to ease up inventory management for the shop managers.
-It is required because most of the online stores in this industry have brick and mortar stores too.
+- Integration with other sales channels eases up inventory management for the shop managers.
+It is required because most of the online stores in this industry have brick-and-mortar stores too.

-- Smart search that can help customers find what they need even if they enter just an ingredient of a health product that they are looking for.
+- Smart search helps customers find what they need, even if they enter just an ingredient of a health product they are looking for.

 We’ve chosen several examples of the beauty and health companies that use Magento to create websites with robust functionalities.